ddc-java-14/paw-pics/docs/index.md

 ## Intended users
 * A user looking to adopt a pet
+    > As someone looking to adopt a pet I need an app to help me find a pet that is a great match for me, without a breeder.

 * A user looking to foster a pet
+    > As someone looking to foster pets I need an app to keep me up to date with pets that need fostering.

-* A user who is fostering looking to adopt-out a pet
+* A user who is the pet-owner looking to adopt-out a pet
+    > As someone who owns a pet and has to move, time is of the essence I want my pet to go to a home not a shelter, I need an app to help connect me with a foster or new home human.

 ## User Stories
-As someone looking to adopt a pet I need an app to help me find a pet that is a great match for me, without a breeder.

-As someone looking to foster pets I need an app to keep me up to date with pets that need fostering.
 ## Functionality
 1. User greeted by inquiry form (What is the user looking for?
 As well as gathering basic user info)
 2. User starts browsing based on input given in the form